pandey-rakshit/pandey-rakshit/README.md

 # 💫 About Me:
-🔭 I’m currently looking for opportunities<br>🌱 I’m currently learning React js
+🔭 I’m currently looking for opportunities<br>🌱

 ## 🌐 Socials: